JFeimster/broker-followup-machine/knowledge/README.md

 ## `actions/`

-`actions/` is where the GPT Actions documentation lives.
+This is where the GPT Actions documentation lives.

 Use this for: